-- One should not have to repeat a security proof of all existing protocols whenever a new protocol is added to a system. - 3.
+- 1. The composition of several protocols immediately leads to very complex systems that are infeasible for formal verification, be it manual or automated. - 2.
+One should not have to repeat a security proof of all existing protocols whenever a new protocol is added to a system. - 3.
 One should strive for general and reusable results, e.g., that TLS provides a secure channel no matter what application it is used for.
 Similarly, the verification of an application protocol that relies on a secure channel should be completely independent of how (i.e., by which other protocol) that channel is actually realized.